 Once the plates started coming we realized it was a 5 course meal.
 The food was absolutely delicious.
 We had steamed veggies and couscous, fish and a vegetarian pattie.
 For dessert they brought us mint tea, baklava and watermelon.
 When the bill came we were so shock we had a full 5 course meal for 12 euros each.

 We headed to continue exploring around the area.
-We bought argan oil and Abdul gifted mint tea for us to bring home.
+Couldn’t miss buying argan oil and Abdul gifted mint tea for us to bring home.

 We arrived at the port about an hour before departing.
 We were the first ones in line, the moment the tour busses started arriving it got crazy.
 The ferry leaving at 5 hadn’t left yet and people were still coming in and it became a mess.
 Adbul was great and stayed with us the entire time.
 People tried to skip the line and to get ahead of us.
 It was so overwhelming and kind of scary but again Abdul was there with us helping us along the way.
 After lots of pushing around and trying to get through he managed to get us passed security.